marc-jones/phd_thesis/content/03_winter/02_global.md

 \end{figure}

 The bias towards Tapidor specific expression observed from the overlaps of expressed genes (Figure \ref{figure:3xx:varietyvenn}) does not take into account homologue relationships.
-For example, within a set of *B. napus* genes homologous to the same Arabidopsis gene, variety specific expression of one homologue towards one variety and another homologue towards the other variety would result in the same number of homologues being  expressed in each variety.
+For example, within a set of *B.\ napus* genes homologous to the same Arabidopsis gene, variety specific expression of one homologue towards one variety and another homologue towards the other variety would result in the same number of homologues being  expressed in each variety.
 This phenomenon will be described as compensatory expression of homologues.
 In order to investigate whether this form of compensation takes place, the number of Tapidor expressed and the number of Westar expressed copies of each Arabidopsis gene were compared (Figure \ref{figure:3xx:tapvswesall}).
-In the apex, 12.3\ % of Arabidopsis genes have more copies expressed in Westar relative to Tapdior, while 12.7\ % show the converse relationship (Figure \ref{figure:3xx:tapvswesall}a).
+In the apex, 12.3% of Arabidopsis genes have more copies expressed in Westar relative to Tapidor, while 12.7% show the converse relationship (Figure \ref{figure:3xx:tapvswesall}a).
-However, the percentages calculated using expression data from the leaf (Figure \ref{figure:3xx:tapvswesall}b) reveal a higher percentage of Arabidopsis genes have a greater number of homologues expressed in Tapidor (16.2\ %) relative to Westar (10.3\ %).
+However, the percentages calculated using expression data from the leaf (Figure \ref{figure:3xx:tapvswesall}b) reveal a higher percentage of Arabidopsis genes have a greater number of homologues expressed in Tapidor (16.2%) relative to Westar (10.3%).
-Within the range of 0 to 9 expressed *B. napus* homologues, the maximal difference in the number of expressed homologues between varieties is 5 (Figure \ref{figure:3xx:tapvswesall}).
+Within the range of 0 to 9 expressed *B.\ napus* homologues, the maximal difference in the number of expressed homologues between varieties is 5 (Figure \ref{figure:3xx:tapvswesall}).
-Percentages of Arabidopsis genes exhibiting different numbers of expressed homologues in each variety are higher than the percentages of *B. napus* genes exhibiting variety specific expression (Figure \ref{figure:3xx:varietyvenn}).
+Percentages of Arabidopsis genes exhibiting different numbers of expressed homologues in each variety are higher than the percentages of *B.\ napus* genes exhibiting variety specific expression (Figure \ref{figure:3xx:varietyvenn}).
-For example, 10.3\ % of Arabidopsis genes have more homologues expressed in the leaf in Westar relative to Tapidor (Figure \ref{figure:3xx:tapvswesall}b), whereas 5\ % of *B. napus* genes are expressed specifically in Westar (Figure \ref{figure:3xx:varietyvenn}b).
+For example, 10.3% of Arabidopsis genes have more homologues expressed in the leaf in Westar relative to Tapidor (Figure \ref{figure:3xx:tapvswesall}b), whereas 5% of *B.\ napus* genes are expressed specifically in Westar (Figure \ref{figure:3xx:varietyvenn}b).
-Given that the mapping of Arabidopsis genes to *B. napus* is one-to-many, this suggests that *B. napus* genes exhibiting variety specific expression are generally well distributed among different Arabidopsis genes.
+Given that the mapping of Arabidopsis genes to *B.\ napus* is one-to-many, this suggests that *B.\ napus* genes exhibiting variety specific expression are generally well distributed among different Arabidopsis genes.

 \begin{figure}[htbp]
 \includegraphics{figuredirectory/tap_vs_wes_exp_flowering.pdf}
-\caption{\textbf{Relationship between the number of expressed copies of Arabidopsis floral genes in Tapidor relative to Westar.}}{The number of expressed copies of an Arabidopsis floral gene in \emph{B. napus} was determined as the number of homologues that had a maximal expression value above or equal to 2~FPKM at at least one time point in the time series.
+\caption{\textbf{Relationship between the number of expressed copies of Arabidopsis floral genes in Tapidor relative to Westar.}}{The number of expressed copies of an Arabidopsis floral gene in \emph{B.\ napus} was determined as the number of homologues that had a maximal expression value above or equal to 2~FPKM at at least one time point in the time series.
 The size and colour of the circles indicate the number of data